 A Future of Stability and Independence

-Rose Hill Center is a residential psychiatric facility that offers transformative mental health programs to improve your quality of life.
+Rose Hill Center is a residential psychiatric facility that offers transformative mental health services to improve your quality of life.
 For example, we treat a range of mental health issues and offer various treatment models, including:

 - Depression treatment